Srinivaskolli45/s9_assignment/README.md

-# Transformer implementation from scratch for CIFAR10
+# Transformer implementation  for CIFAR10

 This repository contains the scratch implementation of a simple **Transformer** architecture for the CIFAR10 dataset.